Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - Text and artwork for the memberpage and added nav for memberpage.

-- 👁️ Can't select the input blocks and button of loginpage.
+- 👁️ Can't select the input blocks and button of loginpage.(ID:1)

 - Text and artwork for the register page.
 Complete the register component.
 Add some decorate.(1bug)

+## 2025/06/11 ##

+- Rebase all the branch to branch Jerry.

+- 🔧 Fix the bug ID:1 and the animations of title box in memberpage.